ghoss/m2emul/README.md

 Work in progress.

 ## Current Development Status
-* M-Code Loader fully functional (can load and stage main module and its dependencies).
+* M-Code Loader fully functional (can load and stage modules and their dependencies).
 * Runtime debugging is functional:
   * Single-step execution
   * Set breakpoint / execute to breakpoint
   * Register and stack display
   * Procedure call chain display
   * Inspection of data words (variables)
-* Interpreter can already execute moderately complex Modula-2 programs.
+* Interpreter can already execute the ETHZ Modula-2 single pass compiler.
 * Some M-Codes are still disabled for debugging however (due to ongoing tests).

 ## Key Features Compared To The Lilith Machine